10 Biggest Hotels in the World Will Make You Surprise

 Extra – The Abraj Kudai Hotel, Mecca – 10,000 Rooms

-Undeniably, with the staggering 10,000 rooms, Abraj Kudai Hotel will take the place of the First World Hotel to become the biggest hotel in the world.
-In fact, it was planned to open its door for customers in 2017.
+Undeniably, with a staggering 10,000 rooms, Abraj Kudai Hotel will take the place of the First World Hotel to become the biggest hotel in the world.
+In fact, it was planned to open its doors to customers in 2017.
 However, due to a financial problem, the hotel is projected to be finished in 2021.
 It will be a long list to tell all the facilities and services here.
-In general, there are going to be 12 towers with 45 stories each, 4 helipads on the rooftop, and enough restaurants to bring to you new tastes in months.
+In general, there are going to be 12 towers with 45 stories each, 4 helipads on the rooftop, and enough restaurants to bring you new tastes in months.
 I hear that the Saudi Royal Family has their private area at the hotel too.